Neil Craig: Essendon

 On 10 October 2013, Craig was appointed to the newly created role of head of coaching development and strategy at the Essendon Football Club and then on 15 April 2014, he was promoted to the position of General Manager, Performance.
 In this role Craig oversaw all team performance functions including coaching, development and high performance which meant that the coaching staff reported to him.

 Carlton

-On 30 September 2015, Craig was appointed to Brendon Bolton's new coaching panel at Carlton, taking on the role of Director of Coaching, Development and Performance.
+On 30 September 2015, Craig was appointed to Brendon Bolton's new coaching panel at the Carlton Football Club, taking on the role of Director of Coaching, Development and Performance.
 On 14 August 2017, it was announced that he would retire from his career in the football industry at the end of the 2017 season.

-England Rugby Union
+England rugby union team

-From October 2017, Craig worked as "a consultant for highest performance to look how we operate and see how we can improve" with the England rugby union senior team.
+From October 2017, Craig worked as "a consultant for highest performance to look how we operate and see how we can improve" with the England national rugby union team.
 Areas of focus included leadership, communication and teamwork.
 Part of his role was also to be a 'critical friend' to head coach Eddie Jones whom he had worked with previously.
 The team reached the final of the 2019 World Cup.